Marten

 A marten is a weasel-like mammal in the genus Martes within the subfamily Guloninae, in the family Mustelidae.
 They have bushy tails and large paws with partially retractile claws.
 The fur varies from yellowish to dark brown, depending on the species; it is valued by animal trappers for the fur trade.
-Martens are slender, agile animals, adapted to living in the taiga, which inhabit coniferous and northern deciduous forests across the Northern Hemisphere.
+Martens are slender, agile animals, which are adapted to living in the taiga, and inhabit coniferous and northern deciduous forests across the Northern Hemisphere.

 Classification

 Results of DNA research indicate that the genus Martes is paraphyletic, with some studies placing Martes americana outside the genus and allying it with Eira and Gulo, to form a new New World clade.
 The genus first evolved up to seven million years ago during the Miocene epoch.

 Fossils

 Several fossil martens have been described, including: